Lawsuit: US border officers questioned journalists at length

 The lawsuit, filed in federal court in New York, opens a window into how U.S. authorities responded to the giant caravan, which attracted President Donald Trump’s attention during the midterm election and spawned chaos in Tijuana, Mexico, including a five-hour closure of the nation’s largest border crossing on Thanksgiving weekend.

-The Justice and Homeland Security Departments did not immediately respond to requests for comment late Wednesday.
+Customs and Border Protection said late Wednesday that it does not comment on pending litigation.
+The Justice and Homeland Security departments did not immediately respond to requests for comment.

-Mark Abramson, a photographer working for The New York Times, said two Customs and Border Protection officers patted him down when he returned to the U.S. at the San Diego border crossing on Jan.
+Mark Abramson, a photographer working for The New York Times, said two CBP officers patted him down when he returned to the U.S. at the San Diego border crossing on Jan.
 5.

 They emptied his pockets and searched his bag, which contained notebooks with “confidential source material,” the names and contact information of people he encountered while working, personal reflections and receipts to be submitted to his editor for reimbursement, the lawsuit said.